-Students registering to repeat a previously attempted course for which a grade was issued must submit a Repeat Course Form with the registration card.
-The first grade earned will be converted to an "R", and the second grade will be recorded on the permanent transcript regardless of which grade is higher.
+When students register to repeat a course for which a grade was issued, the first grade earned will be converted to an "R", and the second grade will be recorded on the permanent transcript regardless of which grade is higher.
 No prerequisite course may be repeated if a more advanced course has been completed with a grade of "C" or better.
 Repeating a course more than once will result in the loss of financial aid for that course.